perthcpe23/android-mjpeg-view/README.md

 viewer.stopStream();
 ````

-This project is developed using Android Studio.
-Feel free to clone and import to yours.
+This project has been developed using Android Studio.

+Contributions by Longdo Developer Team (http://www.longdo.com)